 6. Cut the Bad Carbs

-Also known as the simple carbs, this type of carbs are digested quickly by the body, leading to blood sugar spikes, cravings, and a host of health troubles.
+Cutting bad carbs might be the best thing you can do right now to slim down.
+Also known as the simple carbs, bad carbs are digested quickly by the body, leading to blood sugar spikes, cravings, and a host of health troubles.

 On the other hand, the good carbs, also known as complex carbs, take longer to digest and can help you feel full for longer.
 Some of the best sources include vegetables, fruits, sweet potatoes, beans, brown rice and other whole grain products.

-Check this link for more than 23 studies on low carb diets.
+Check this link for over 23 studies on low carb diets.

 7. Eat Low GI Foods

-The glycemic index was established about 30 years ago and it’s a scale that ranks foods from zero to 100 based on how much they boost blood sugar levels.
-And according to research, this list can come in handy when it comes to weight loss.
+The glycemic index was established about 30 years ago, and it’s a scale that ranks foods from 0 to 100 based on the impact they have on blood sugar levels.
+Also, this list can come in handy for weight loss.

 Many thanks to LeanGainGuide.com for this awesome list.